samsheffield/Narrative_Design/docs/week11.md

 # NO CLASS

-## No Class this Week
+## Visual Novel Workshop
-No class this week due to illness.
-Please check homework.
+In the first half of class, Caroline "Mado" Zeghibe will be leading a crash course workshop on developing Visual Novels.

 ## Worldbuilding Exercise from Last Week
 Over the next two weeks, we'll be doing some related exercises in worldbuilding and character development.
 We might refer to this as a "world bible".
 You may choose to use this as the basis for your final project in this class, or not!

-This exercise will continue to take a "top down" approach to the worldbuilding.
-In this phase, we'll continue to zoom in and use our understanding of the society which lives in your world and its shared history to develope one character that belongs to this fictional society.
+This exercise will take a "top down" approach to the worldbuilding, with initial focus on understanding the geography, climate, natural history, resources, and biology (flora and fauna) of the world.
+Then, we'll continue to zoom in and get an understanding of the cultural history and significant relationships between the world's inhabitants and focus on developing one character that belongs to this fictional society.

 For this exerciase you will need:
 - Something to create your worldbuilding document (this can either be pen & paper* or a digital text document)